 MDE alumni take the skills, tools, and techniques developed during the program into a variety of fields, industries, and research institutions.
 Having discovered and developed subjects of passion during their time in the program, whether through core courses, electives, or both, graduates also continue working on design engineering projects.
 Others use newfound skills and interests as a pivot point in their careers.

 Zeerak is interested in the social and cultural impacts of technology.
 His liberal arts education allowed him to make good on a childhood dream to build software while branching out into other interests, including politics, Islam and Near Eastern studies, and sociology.
-Before the MDE program, Zeerak's work at Microsoft and various startups across the US and Pakistan has spanned search software, open data systems, educational games, music streaming, and health, among other domains.
+Before the MDE program, Zeerak's work at Microsoft and various startups across the US and Pakistan spanned search software, open data systems, educational games, music streaming, and health.
 During the MDE program, he worked on methodologies for better design and use of technology in the public domain, attempting to understand technology’s social impacts, and to increase design understanding of the developing world.
 This resulted in Matnsaz, a project to develop Urdu keyboards and interface design guidelines.
 Zeerak continues to work on Matnsaz, while also serving as a Senior Design Lead at Amazon.

 Nicole is a structural engineer from the Netherlands whose book on the integration of photovoltaics in historical built environments led to government-funded research to provide visions and a framework for policy that is now implemented.
 For her final MDE project, she combined biology, engineering, and design to study bio-based building materials.
 Currently, she is a research assistant at the Community Biotechnology Initiative in the MIT Media Lab, and is continuing her education in the Master in Media Arts and Sciences at MIT.